 (April 17) Kant hands in his Magisterarbeit, On Fire [writings], to the dean of the Philosophy Faculty (J. B. Hahn).
-There is no requirement to publish it (only the doctoral dissertations of the three higher faculty have to be published), so it remains unpublished until 1839.
+There was no requirement to publish it (only the doctoral dissertations of the three higher faculty have to be published), so it remained unpublished until 1839.

 (May 13) Kant successfully completes the examen rigorosum for the Magister degree.

 (June 12) Kant receives the Magister degree in a public ceremony in the large auditorium of the university, after which he gives a brief speech in Latin (this has not be preserved).

 (September 27) Kant gives his Latin pro receptione disputation [glossary] on New Elucidation of the First Principles of Metaphysical Cognition [writings], which serves as his habilitation defense, and after which he becomes a Magister legens, with the right to offer lectures at the university as a Privatdozent.
 Unlike the Magisterarbeit, this dissertation was published that year.

 (October 13) Kant gives his first lecture of the winter semester and of his career.

 (November 1) An earthquake with an epicenter near Lisbon devastates the city.